afritz1/OpenTESArena/README.md

 The current subset of data files are from screen grabs in DOSBox and from extraction utilities for testing purposes.
 This project will eventually read the original Arena data files instead, found on the official Bethesda [website](http://www.elderscrolls.com/arena/) using the "Download the Full Game" link.

 - Build the executable on your machine.
-- Get the small subset of currently used data files [here](https://www.dropbox.com/s/xc8llh52eahaofs/OpenTESArena_data.zip?dl=0) (updated June 28th).
+- Get the small subset of currently used data files [here](https://www.dropbox.com/s/xc8llh52eahaofs/OpenTESArena_data.zip?dl=0) (updated July 1st).
 - Put the data files in the executable directory.
 - Make sure your options.txt points to a valid soundfont file and Arena data path.